 So what are these three types of problems and how can they be addressed.

 Process problems are often the most neglected in businesses.
 This is due to be not being documented correctly (or at all) and when they aren't documented at all, being kept in one person's head.
 The basics of a process is what steps do you go through to get something done.
 It might be how to send out an invoice, how to send a part out or how to make the coffee.
-Regardless of who does them, or the technology that is being used, the process should be able to be followed and the task completed.
+Regardless of who does them, or the systems that is being used, the process should be able to be followed and the task completed.

 The best way to address process problems is to get the people involved with that process in a room and step through the process and document it really well.
 Once it is documented step by step you can then identify the steps that are missing and where the improvements need to be made.